walshbr/walshbr.github.io/source/_posts/2016-12-12-ripper-dataset.markdown

 **Acknowledgements**

 Data collected and prepared by Brandon Walsh.
 Original dataset scraped from [Casebook: Jack the Ripper](http://casebook.org/press_reports/) and republished with their permission.

+---

+If working with the CSV data in Excel, you have a few extra steps to import the data.
+Excel has character limits on cells and other configurations that will make things go sideways unless you take precautions.
+Here are the steps to import the CSV file:

+1 Open Excel.
+2 Make a blank spreadsheet.
+3 Go to the Data menu.
+4 Click “Get External Data”.
+5 Select “Import Text File”.
+6 Navigate to your CSV file and select it.
+7 Select “Delimited” and hit next.
+8 In the next section, uncheck "Tab" and check "Comma", click next.
+9 In the next section, click on the fifth column (the column one to the right of the date column).
+10 At the top of the window, select "Text" as the column data format.
+11 It will take a little bit to process.
+12 Click ‘OK’ for any popups that come up.
+13 It will still take a bit to process.
+* Your spreadsheet should now be populated with the Press Reports data.